 The Retail Equation does not disclose client names due to contractual agreements.

 No, returning merchandise is a privilege granted by each retailer to its customers, and it differs according to each retailer’s approach to the market.
-Depending on state or provincial law, retailers are required to post their return policies, but they are not required to accept merchandise returns.
+Depending on state/provincial/regional/federal law, retailers are required to post their return policies, but they are not required to accept merchandise returns.

 No, TRE does not share data with any credit reporting agencies or similar organizations like potential creditors, employers, insurers, landlords and government agencies.